Mount Pleasant MRT station: History

 Mount Pleasant station was first announced as part of the 22-station Thomson Line on 29 August 2012.
 In April 2014, the Land Transport Authority (LTA) awarded the contract for the design and construction of the station and associated tunnels to a joint venture among RSEA Engineering Corporation, Eng Lee Engineering Pte Ltd and Wai Fong Construction Pte Ltd (Wai Fong) Joint Venture at S$207 million (US$ million).
 The station's construction was scheduled to begin in the second quarter of 2014, with an expected completion date of 2021.

 On 15 August 2014, the LTA further announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Mount Pleasant station, part of the proposed line, would be constructed as part of TEL3, consisting of 13 stations between this station and Gardens by the Bay.
 A groundbreaking ceremony was held on 24 January 2015 to mark the official beginning of the station's construction.
 The station's construction required minimal disruption to the surrounding developments, though some of the Old Police Academy's buildings had to be demolished during the project.

 With restrictions imposed on construction due to the COVID-19 pandemic, the TEL3 completion date was pushed to 2022.
 On 23 November 2021, it was announced that the station's opening would be in tandem with the completion of the new Mount Pleasant housing estate.

 Station details

 Location

 Mount Pleasant station is located at the new Mount Pleasant housing estate, situated between Caldecott and Stevens MRT stations.
 The station is located near the Old Police Academy where the estate is located at.

 Services

 Served by the Thomson–East Coast Line as part of TEL3, the station is operated by SMRT Trains.
-Its official station code is “TE 10”.
+Its official station code is TE10.
 The station is currently mothballed and will open in tandem with the future Mount Pleasant district.

 The station is a designated Civil Defence Shelter.